Report | April 2024

 Grow, move, eat, repeat

-Agri-food faces a tricky road ahead, shaped predominately by sustainability goals which it is structurally unprepared to deliver.
+Agri-food faces a tricky road ahead, as it is structurally unprepared to deliver on sustainability goals.
 A plausible path forward is to deploy mature and investable solutions today, while experimenting with nascent ones over the longer term.
-We explore solutions across the value chain—Grow, Move, Eat—and the role of finance in facilitating their development and deployment.

 • By William Nicolle